2018 Upcoming Phragmites Treatment along Saginaw Bay Shoreline

-Maps of treatment areas can be and labels of the spray products to be used may be viewed by clicking on the links below, or at the Bay County Environmental Affairs and Community Development Department located on the 5th floor of the Bay County Building, 515 Center Ave., Bay City, Michigan 48708.
+Maps of treatment areas and labels of the spray products to be used may be viewed by clicking on the links below, or at the Bay County Environmental Affairs and Community Development Department located on the 5th floor of the Bay County Building, 515 Center Ave., Bay City, Michigan 48708.

-Phragmites, European (Phragmites australis/Common Reed)
+Phragmites, Non-Native (Phragmites australis/Common Reed)

 PRESS RELEASE -DNR,DEQ, MDARD to host outreach events at boat launches during Aquatic InvasiveSpecies Awareness Week (June 29, 2016)